daudix/daudix.one/content/blog/not-that-latitude/index.md

 <figcaption>Feels good to hold a laptop that is twice as thin and light as MacBoy</figcaption>

 ![latitude open](./latitude-open.jpg)
-<figcaption>Even though its screen is 14 inces it's just as compact as MacBoy, thin bezels compensate the screen size</figcaption>
+<figcaption>Even though its screen is 14 inches it's just as compact as MacBoy; thin bezels compensate the screen size</figcaption>

 ## It's Time